kbcasurf/devsecops-checkov/README.md

-# prisma-cloud-devsecops-workshop
+# Repo created oly for tests
-DevSecOps with Prisma Cloud
+Checks using Checkov on a CI/CD using AWS, Terraform, Checkov and Prisma Cloud